DanieleGioia/ATO/README.md

 Several classes are available.
 They solve different problems in terms of both objective functions and constraints.
 However, all of them currently rely on [**Gurobi**](https://www.gurobi.com/).
 Extensions with other software are possible.\
 Ato.py summarizes what a generic solver/problem should contain in its methods.\
 AtoG.py works as interface (super-class) of the assembly-to-order solvers in Gurobi.
 Here the population (Gurobi model construction) and the solution process (that can relies on different algorithms) are separated.
+AtoG_multi.py works as interface for multi-stage problems where a rolling-horizon logic requires a different methodology of access to the variables.

 Here it follows a table summing up the principal characteristics of the available solvers.
 All of them but atoEV and atoRPMultiStage are Two-stage environments, the latter works with several kind of scenario trees.
-The classes inherits from AtoG.py and defines how to populate the model thanks to polymorphism.
+The classes inherits from either AtoG.py or AtoG_multi.py, defyning how to populate the model thanks to polymorphism.

 🔴  **For a detailed formulation of the available models please refer to the cited papers.** 🔴